-The DNR is undertaking a process to evaluate SNAs on a site-by-site basis to consider allowing additional recreational uses.
-We are focusing on evaluating about 15-25 SNAs across the state.
-Additional uses could be allowed on these SNAs if they are compatible with the purposes for which the SNA was acquired.
+The DNR is evaluating SNAs on a site-by-site basis to consider allowing additional recreational uses.
+Each year about 10 SNAs are being evaluated.
+Additional uses could be allowed on SNAs if they are compatible with the purposes for which the SNA was acquired.
 Below we explain what SNAs are, the purpose for this project, what the next steps are, and how and when the public will have opportunity for input.

 Minnesota's Scientific and Natural Areas (SNAs) "protect and perpetuate in an undisturbed natural state those natural features which possess exceptional scientific or educational value" (Minnesota Statutes 86A.05, subd.
 5).
 SNAs are one type of unit in the state Outdoor Recreation System which was created by the Minnesota legislature through the 1975 Outdoor Recreation Act and which are managed by the Minnesota Department of Natural Resources (DNR).
 SNAs are established by DNR Commissioner's Designation Orders or, in the case of the peatland SNAs, by statute.

 Typically, SNAs are native plant communities that contain rare plants and animals and may also have unique geological features.
 Currently, Minnesota has 159 SNAs encompassing 185,000 acres.
 They represent a diverse set of natural habitats across the state from the world-class extensive pattern peatlands in northern Minnesota to native prairie remnants in the west and south, from unique shorelines along Lake Superior and other natural streams and lakes to the blufftops of the southeast.